-Free Language is a free podcast, magazine, newsletter and coaching service for self-motivated language learners.
+Free Language is a free podcast, magazine and new source for self-motivated language learners.

 Hi!
 My name is Chapman Woodriff, and I'm the guy that started Free Language back in 2006.